onagbonoga/Youtube_to_Blender/README.md

 ## Additional Information
 This addon uses the pytube library to download from youtube and if you dont have it, it will be automatically installed

-## About
-Youtube to blender is a tool I created to simplify adding audio from youtube videos to blender without visiting any sketchy "youtube to mp3" websites.
-I hope you find this add on useful!